benjanning/pands-project/README.md

 # Load the Data Set

-Now it was time to import the CSV file and display it using Pandas (pd for short).
+Now it was time to import the CSV file and display it using Pandas (abbreviation = pd).
 I also wanted to look at some basic stats and info about the data, using dataframe (df).
 I checking how many samples of each class there were, to ensure it was 50 each.